Mikołaj Spytek, Mateusz Krzyziński, Sophie Hanna Langbein, Hubert Baniecki, Marvin N Wright, Przemysław Biecek

 Weronika Hryniewska, Piotr Czarnecki, Jakub Wiśniewski, Przemysław Bombiński, Przemysław Biecek

-“Beyond Fairness: Towards a Just, Equitable, and Accountable Computer Vision” CVPR Workshop (2021)
+CVPR Workshop on “Beyond Fairness: Towards a Just, Equitable, and Accountable Computer Vision” (2021)

 In this paper, we analyze in detail a single use case - a Kaggle competition related to the detection of abnormalities in X-ray lung images.
 We demonstrate how a series of simple tests for data imbalance exposes faults in the data acquisition and annotation process.
 Complex models are able to learn such artifacts and it is difficult to remove this bias during or after the training.